mohamedashraf24695/Notification_System/README.md

 6- returns all the notifications that contains a certain string ( example : (essa)------> returns notifications contain : ( message )) Method : GET
     - /notificationDatabase/notificationContains/:notification

+ #### Important Note:
+ - The server doesn't need to modify or delete a Notification from the database.
+   - Why?
+   - Database here is only a recording storage, Server will need only to create or read the database.
+Creation is only needed when sending a Notification (Push Notification Routes).
+So here, we make APIs for only reading from the database

+## Test Cases:
+- Home routes test :
+  - GET request to main route “/”
+  - Wrong GET request to non-supported path
+- Notification API (Request Success):
+ - 1- All the notification body is provided (one target)
+ - 2- All the notification body is provided (many targets)
+ - 3- Default values is not provided
+ - 4- Default values is not provided (many targets)
+- Notification API (Request failure):
+ - 1- Message is not provided
+ - 2- Message is not provided (many targets)
+ - 3- No targets in the notification body
+ - 4- Unknown provider is provided 5- No notification is supported in the post request -Database APIs:
+ - 1- Getting all the users
+ - 2- Getting Notifications with specific language
+ - 3- Getting Notifications with specific phone number
+ - 4- Getting Notifications with specific provider
+ - 5- Getting Notifications containing specific string